Perrier's sifaka: Description

 It has a length of 85 to 92 cm, of which 42–46 cm are tail.
 Its pelage is almost entirely black, covering everywhere on its body except for the face and ears.
 It has small, forward-facing eyes.
 The species has masses ranging from 3.7 to 6.0 kg.
 Minimal sexual dimorphism is seen, but females are slightly larger in weight on average.

 Distribution

 Perrier's sifaka has a very limited range in northeastern Madagascar between the Irodo River to the north and the Lokia River to the south.
 The species' geographic range is concentrated on the Analamerana Special Reserve managed by Madagascar National Parks and in the Andrafiamena Protected Area managed by the NGO Fanamby.
-Its presence in the Ankarana National Park has been reported a few decades ago, but could not be confirmed in the last decade.
+Its presence in the Ankarana Special Reserve has been reported a few decades ago, but could not be confirmed in the last decade.

 Its habitat consists of dry deciduous and semihumid forest.

 Groups of this species have a home range around a hectare.